Evans scores 3 TDs, No. 23 App State tops Texas State 35-13

 But linebacker Noel Cook turned the momentum when he intercepted a tipped pass in Texas State territory, setting up a 13-yard TD run around right end by Evans.
-Evans would add touchdown runs of 10 and 13 yards to give 14 TDs on the season to put the game away.
+Evans would add touchdown runs of 10 and 13 yards to give 14 TDs on the season.

+“That was huge momentum boost for our team and then we were able to finish them off,” Drinkwitz said.

 Tyler Vitt threw for 154 yards and a touchdown for Texas State (3-8, 2-5).